stars-laboratory/stars-laboratory.github.io/Gnews.md

 * April 2023: Ph.D. candidate Yuxuan Li was selected to participate in the SDM’23 Doctoral Forum for poster presentation and receive the NSF student travel award.
 Congratulations!
 * April 2023: Dr. Liu was elected as the president-elect of IISE Data Analytics and Information Systems (DAIS) division.
 * April 2023: UG research researcher Andrew Bunting presented his research poster in the Wentz Research Symposium.
-* April 2023: UG research researchers Jacob O’hara and Kent Slater presented their research posters in the OSU Annual Undergraduate Research Symposium.
+* April 2023: UG research researchers Jacob O’Hara and Kent Slater presented their research posters in the OSU Annual Undergraduate Research Symposium.
 * April 2023: Graduate student Emmanuel Yangue won the 2023 Outstanding Graduate Student Award in the College of Engineering, Architecture and Technology.
 Congratulations!
 * March 2023: Our paper “A Utility-Based Machine Learning-Driven Personalized Lifestyle Recommendation for Cardiovascular Disease Prevention” has been accepted by Journal of Biomedical Informatics.
 This work also won the 2022 IISE Graduate Research Award (for graduate student Ayse Dogan).
 * March 2023: Our paper “Transformer-enabled Generative Adversarial Imputation Network with Selective Generation (SGT-GAIN) for Missing Region Imputation” has been accepted by IISE Transactions.